Sometimes, you just need a bit of help to get back on your feet. We call this 'reablement'.

 The amount of help needed varies with each person and their circumstances.
 You might need only a few visits a week or several visits a day.
 Over a period of up to several weeks, the amount of help you need should reduce quickly, as your confidence and ability improves.

 At the end of a period of reablement, most people can live independently at home.
-However, if you are not fully independent, we will tell you how much more help we think you need.
+However, if you're not fully independent or you need longer-term care and support, we will tell you how much more help we think you need.
 We will also tell you how much this might cost and whether we will pay something towards that cost.